brittani-ericksen/SquadMate-Frontend/README.md

 - Built-in CSS(Less) Support
 - User Log-in, Sign-up and Log-out
 - Custom Designed and uploaded Logo
-- Print Function and icon for Emenrgency Cards
+- Print Function and icon for Emergency Cards
 - Made use of a Master Component Layout with Integrated Components file system